 Most babies aged 6-12 months need approximately 600ml (20oz) each day to ensure they are meeting their nutritional needs, especially Calcium.
 Over 1 year this amount reduces to around 350ml (12oz).
-These amounts do vary according to the baby and their diet.
+These amounts do vary according to the child and their diet.
 Check with your Health Visitor or Dietitian if you have concerns about their calcium needs.

-Other alternatives to cow's milk and soya milk for cooking
+Other alternatives to cow's milk for cooking